 Our research was split into five almost-equal areas, including Cancer, HIV/AIDS, Neuroscience/Autism, a combination of Renal/Genetics/Cardiology Physiology and “Other.”
 The school has made conscious investments with new leadership and researchers and we are beginning to see the results.

 Of course, this represents SMHS research in late 2017.
-What will it look like in two years?
+What will it look like in the future?